microsoft/mu_plus/UefiTestingPkg/FunctionalSystemTests/MemoryProtectionTest/Readme.md

 this method checks the attributes of the region which should fault against the expected protection attributes.
-For example, instead of intentionally causing a stack overflow to check the stack guard, the test will find the stack base and check that the attributes are EFI_MEMORY_RP using the Memory Attribute Protocol.
+For example, instead of intentionally causing a stack overflow to check the stack guard, the test will find the stack base and check that the attributes are EFI_MEMORY_RP using the Memory Attribute Protocol (because the page at the stack base is a guard page marked EFI_MEMORY_RP).
 This method can be run on either X64 or ARM64 platforms.

 ## Running the Test